-If you have already created a free WordPress blog, you can export a copy of your posts so you can import them to the Hosted WordPress Blog.
+If you’ve already created a free WordPress blog, you can export a copy of your posts and then import them into the Hosted WordPress Blog.
 The only thing is, it will only be the write-up.
 Any themes, as well as images, may not be retained.
 But that’s ok, the most important thing is the write-up.
 So, if you want to save time and not have to deal with that hassle, I recommend getting the hosting plan from the get-go.

 For my blog, I opted for the GoDaddy Managed WordPress Hosting.

 The process was fast and easy.
 And the best part is – they automatically back up files every night so you can restore to a specific date when needed.
 I’ve been really happy with their service so far.
 There have been several occasions when I downloaded a plugin that wasn’t compatible with my WordPress version and everything disappeared.
 I panicked thinking I’ve lost everything that I worked so hard to create.
 So, I contacted the support team and they were able to fix and restore my blog right away at no extra cost.
 Everything was still in its place.
 Whew!
 They also taught me how to restore my blog by going to the dashboard settings.
 If you’re a newbie or have none to little tech knowledge, I highly recommend them.